The renormalized locally covariant Dirac field: Introduction

 The framework was also crucial for the proof of the spin-statistics theorem on curved backgrounds \cite{VerchSpinStatistics}.
 Examples of further applications are the discussion of quantum energy inequalities \cite{FewsterPfenningQEILocCovI} and the renormalization group in curved spacetimes \cite{HollandsWaldRG}.
 The framework was also used in the treatments of Yang--Mills gauge fields \cite{HollandsYM}, perturbative (classical) gravity \cite{RejznerFredenhagen}, and the quantization of submanifold embeddings \cite{BRZ}.

-The locally covariant Dirac field was first considered by Sanders \cite{SandersDirac}.
-The crucial point in that work was the replacement of the category $\CatMan$ by the category $\CatSpMan$, which also captures the spin structure.
-However, the spacetime and the spin-structure were the only allowed non-trivial backgrounds.
+The locally covariant Dirac field was first considered by Verch \cite{VerchSpinStatistics}, and later worked out by Sanders \cite{SandersDirac}.
+The crucial point is the replacement of the category $\CatMan$ by the category $\CatSpMan$, which also captures the spin structure.
+However, the spacetime and the spin structure were the only allowed non-trivial backgrounds.
 Furthermore, only linear fields were incorporated, i.e., no Wick powers and time-ordered products.
 The latter problem was treated by Dappiaggi, Hack and Pinamonti, who provided a definition of Wick powers in order to be able to discuss backreaction effects through the semiclassical Einstein equation \cite{DHP09}.
 But their proposal has some shortcomings, to be commented on below.

 The aim of the present paper is to generalize and extend the framework of Sanders.
 The generalization consists in allowing for non-trivial gauge and Yukawa background fields.
 This is achieved by further extending the underlying category $\CatSpMan$ to the category $\CatGSpMan$, which also includes the principal bundle corresponding to the gauge group, a gauge potential, and a scalar field (describing the Yukawa background).
 In particular, gauge transformations then correspond to morphisms of the category.